Campus Emergency Policies and Procedures

 In the event of severe weather conditions, all on-campus operations of the University of Wisconsin-Whitewater will be carried on unless power outages or other critical circumstances preclude the use of UW-Whitewater buildings.
 Therefore, it should be assumed that scheduled activities will continue unless instructions from the Chancellor’s Office direct to the contrary.

 The operation of off-campus classes in a weather emergency will be governed by whether the facility in which they are held is open.
 If the facility is closed, the class will be cancelled.
 The Office of Continuing Education will notify the instructor of such a cancellation.
-Each class will use its system of students notifying each other of such a cancellation to avoid persons expecting the class to be held when it is not.

 A TORNADO WATCH/SEVERE WEATHER WATCH means a tornado is likely to develop.
 Be alert to changing weather situations and be prepared to take action if upgraded to a WARNING.